Musical Score By: Blake Neely

 Reviewed by Melissa Minners

-The musical score of Supergirl was created by award-winning American composer, conductor, arranger, orchestrator and musician Blake Neely.
-Learning the piano at the age of four, Neely began composing songs at a very young age.
+The musical score of Blindspot was created by award-winning American composer, conductor, arranger, orchestrator and musician Blake Neely who began his career at a very young age.
+Learning the piano at the age of four, Neely soon began composing songs.
 He would eventually learn to play a number of instruments, including the synthesizer, drums and the French Horn.
 While in college, he secured an internship with Disney Studios, leading to a job with Disney Hollywood Records.
 In 2002, Neely got his big break composing the musical score for the television series, Everwood.
-Since then, he has created musical score for a number of television series and films, including Resurrection, The Mentalist, Brothers and Sisters, Life as We Know It, Pan Am, The Pacific, The Flash, Blindspot, Arrow, Legends of Tomorrow and more.
+Since then, he has created musical score for a number of television series and films, including Resurrection, The Mentalist, Brothers and Sisters, Life as We Know It, Pan Am, The Pacific, The Flash, Legends of Tomorrow, Arrow, Supergirl and more.